dafranco/smartpension-challenge/README.md

 Hi there!
 Mi name is David Franco, and this repo has the solution I've created for the Ruby technical challenge.

 ## How to run it
-You'll need [bundler](https://bundler.io/) install in your machine.
+You'll need [bundler](https://bundler.io/) installed in your machine.
 Once you have it, you'll need to run `bundle install` and now you're ready to use this awesome log parser!

 As stated in the requirements you can run the parser by using the file called `parser.rb`.
 It receives a list of paths to parse (not only one).
 For example: `./parser.rb log/webserver.log`